discopt/cmr/doc/network.md

 The main functions are:

   - CMRcomputeNetworkMatrix() constructs a network matrix for a given digraph.
-  - CMRcomputeConetworkMatrix() constructs a conetwork matrix for a given digraph.
   - CMRtestNetworkMatrix() tests a matrix for being network.
   - CMRtestConetworkMatrix() tests a matrix for being conetwork.